mcrespoae/tempit/README.md

 ### Zero values

-In some rare cases where multiple recursively decorated functions are called nested within each other, `tempit` may return two values, with one being zero.
+In some rare cases where multiple recursively decorated functions are called nested within each other, `tempit` may return some zero values for the measurements of the inner functions.

 ## Error management and warnings